Skip to content

 Memory

 Threads are the durable record of work.
-User chats, connector events, emails, and automations all become threads with history, status, metadata, and auditability.
+User chats, integration events, emails, and automations all become threads with history, status, metadata, and auditability.

 See Threads.